SeisPider/USTC-Wen/content/en/north-korea-nuclear-test-mountain-has-collapsed/index.md

 **For the scientific publication of the study of seismic events after North Korea's 2017 nuclear test:**

-Tian D., Yao J., Wen L., 2018, Collapse and earthquake swarm after North Korea's 3 September 2017 nuclear test, *Geophysical Research Letters* XX(xx). doi:xxx
+Tian D., Yao J., Wen L., 2018, Collapse and earthquake swarm after North Korea's 3 September 2017 nuclear test, *Geophysical Research Letters*.

 **Links to event information of the small seismic events following the North Korea's 3 September 2017 nuclear test:**